 This proposal protects teaching hours, mitigates against pinch points and does not impact on teachers directed time.
 There is a proposed shortening of the lunch hour to 45 minutes and a short 5 minute pm optional rest-break.
-The proposal also takes into account siblings being dropped off although some further investigation may be needed with children being dropped off by child care or relatives.
+The proposal also takes into account siblings being dropped off and child care such as childminders can use a group.
+(THIS TRIED AND TESTED SYSTEM TO CONTINUE FROM 8/3/21)

-group Approx. alternative Start Collection Minimum
+group Approx. Start Collection Minimum

 ch in time time teaching

 group time

-Group a Surname 105 Y5/6 8:40 3:00 5 hours 20
+Group a Surname 105 8:40 3:00 5 hours 20

 a-h minutes

-Group b Surname i- 105 EYFS 8:50 3:10 5 hours 20
+Group b Surname i- 105 8:50 3:10 5 hours 20

 р minutes

-Group c Surname 95 Y1/4 9:00 3:20 5 hours 20
+Group c Surname 95 9:00 3:20 5 hours 20

 q-z minutes